MDAnalysis/UserGuide/doc/source/installation.rst

 conda
 =====
-To install the latest stable version of MDAnalysis via Anaconda, use the following command.
-This installs all dependencies needed for full analysis functionality (excluding external programs such as `HOLE`_:
+To install the latest stable version of MDAnalysis via ``conda``, use the following command.
+This installs all dependencies needed for full analysis functionality (excluding external programs such as `HOLE`_):

 .. code-block:: bash